Retailer Safety:

 Why can magnets be dangerous?

 Swallowed magnets can damage internal organs and have resulted in death and serious injury.
 This is serious stuff.
 Speks must be kept away from ALL children and loose magnets should never be put near the nose or mouth.
-Seek immediate medical attention or contact the poison control center immediately if you think magnets were swallowed.
+Seek immediate medical attention or contact the poison control centre immediately if you think magnets were swallowed.

 Can Speks damage hard drives or magnetic keys?